 Gartner research reveals that, through 2019, more than 50% of data migration projects will exceed budget and timeline and/or harm the business, due to flawed strategy and execution.

-Data migration involves three basic steps – extracting, transforming and loading (ETL) the data.
-This means that data needs to go through a series of steps to be extracted, prepared and loaded into a new database or application.
+Data migration planning involves three basic steps – extracting, transforming, and loading (ETL) the data.
+This means that data needs to go through a series of steps to be extracted, prepared, and loaded into a new database or application.
 Data migration might seem straightforward but is often complex, risky, expensive, and time-consuming.

 Recent surveys have revealed that many organizations exceeded their budgets and timelines during data migration projects.
 A few common factors that resulted in this disparity include: